 During that summer of anguish in 2010 while I was witnessing the debacle in the Gulf, I got an invitation to appear on “The Colbert Report.”
 During the show, Stephen Colbert expressed alarm as a native South Carolinian that the oil might come up the coast and get into the South Carolina marshes.
 “Those are my marshes,” he said, sounding every bit the homeboy.
 I never thought the slick would leave the Gulf, and it didn’t.
 But Colbert’s concern about his beloved marshes is now grounded in possibility.

 I’d seen Colbert’s marshes while researching my book on sea turtles.
 Sally Murphy of the South Carolina Department of Natural Resources took me on an aerial survey of leatherback turtles migrating up the East Coast during springtime.
 Many of them weigh nearly half a ton and are six to eight feet long and three or four feet wide with five-foot flippers, so you can see them from the air.
 As we flew from the airport toward the ocean in a light plane, I wrote, “Soon, we’re over a mosaic of wooded islands inlaid into emerald marshes, grouted with wriggling creeks, spanning expansively toward the coastal contour.
 The verdant sprawl of a blossoming summer, languid and luscious, stretches to the planetary curve.”
-They’re still the
+They’re still the most beautiful coastal marshes I’ve ever seen.
+It’d be nice if they could stay so.

 The main disaster is the oil we don’t spill.
 It’s the daily grind of oil extraction.